diegofcpereira/HotmartCourseDownloader/README.md

 # Hotmart Course Downloader
-## A Chrome extension to single-click download all videos from a Hotmart course.<p>
+## A Chrome extension to single-click download all videos from a Hotmart course.

 ### This project is still in development.
+### I am not responsible for the misuse of this project.
+I do not encourage or support the use of this project for the purposes of piracy or unauthorized distribution of any hotmart content.
+This project was made in order to study some concepts of javascript and web programming.
 ### It uses the decrypt class from [hls.js](https://github.com/video-dev/hls.js), to decrypt AES-128 crypted MPEG-TS files.
 #### 1 - How to install
 1.1 - Type "chrome://extensions", on chrome's url field